Zacknstuff/Windash/README.md

 ## a dashboard for windows to do random stuff, coded in Autohotkey
 ---
 current features:
-- quickly set iconsfor windows folders
+- quickly set icons for windows folders

 ## instructions
 ### Windows 11